wireapp/wire-server-deploy/offline/single_hetzner_machine_installation.md

     ssh_pubkey: "ssh-ed25519 AAAAC3Nz_CHANGEME_TE5AAAA_CHANGEME_cRpDu8vNelUH+changeme/OWB50Rk5GP jane.doe@example.com"
 ```

+The variable 'artifact_hash' above is the hash of your deployment artifact, given to you by Wire, or acquired by looking at the build job.

 ## Run ansible playbook for server bootstrapping

 Navigate to the ansible folder in wire-server-deploy and execute the playbook using valid vars as described above.